🌱 GrowHobart.com.au β€” Free Planting Guide

 HRV

-Cabbages are frost-hardy once established — a Hobart favourite.
-Golden Acre is a compact variety, ideal for smaller beds.
+Cabbages are frost-hardy once established.
+Golden Acre is compact β€” ideal for smaller beds.

 🌽 Sweet Corn – Kelvedon Glory F1